 Wastwater, England's deepest lake, lies in Wasdale to the west of the National Park.
 The view from the south-western end of the lake near the youth hostel was voted Britain’s Favourite View in 2007 by television viewers.
 The view takes in the lake with the mountains of Yewbarrow, Great Gable and Lingmell behind.
 It forms the basis for the National Park's logo.
 Scafell Pike, England’s highest mountain, lies at the top of Lingmell.

-After its successful trial last year the Wasdale Shuttle is back for summer 2024, running a regular service from Nether Wasdale.
-It will also connect with trains at Ravenglass station.
+Look out for the summer shuttle bus from Nether Wasdale.
+It also connects with trains at Ravenglass station.
 Wasdale gets very busy with parked cars in the summer holidays, so taking the shuttle bus makes it easier for you and reduces the pressure on the small valley roads.

 This village lies at the very north eastern end of the lake and has a pub, a few houses and the tiny church of St Olaf.
 The road there is narrow and single-track so drive carefully.